dgerabagi/aiascent-dev/flattened_repo.md

 ```

 You can copy the value of the `"text"` field to get the full transcript.
 This provides a simple and powerful pipeline for converting your recorded sessions into the raw material for the V2V Academy curriculum.

+## 5. Troubleshooting

+### Error: `nvidia-container-cli: initialization error: WSL environment detected but no adapters were found: unknown.`

+This is a common error on Windows systems using Docker Desktop with the WSL 2 backend.
+It means that the Docker container, running inside WSL, cannot access your NVIDIA GPU.
+This is almost always a configuration issue between your Windows NVIDIA drivers and WSL.

+Follow these steps to diagnose the issue:

+**Step 1: Verify Host NVIDIA Drivers**
+First, ensure your NVIDIA drivers are installed correctly on your main Windows operating system.
+*   Open **PowerShell** (not the WSL terminal).
+*   Run the command: `nvidia-smi`
+*   If this command runs successfully and shows your GPU details, your Windows drivers are likely fine.
+If it fails, you must install the latest NVIDIA drivers for your GPU from the official NVIDIA website before proceeding.

+**Step 2: Verify GPU Access Inside WSL**
+Next, check if WSL itself can see the GPU.
+*   Open your WSL terminal (e.g., Ubuntu).
+*   Run the command: `nvidia-smi`
+*   If this command works, WSL can access your GPU.
+If it fails with an error like "command not found" or another GPU error, it means your WSL environment is not correctly configured for GPU passthrough.
+*   **Solution:** You must follow NVIDIA's official guide for setting up **CUDA on WSL**.
+This is the most reliable way to fix this layer.
+You can find the guide here: [https://docs.nvidia.com/cuda/wsl-user-guide/index.html](https://docs.nvidia.com/cuda/wsl-user-guide/index.html)

+**Step 3: Verify Docker Desktop Settings**
+Ensure Docker Desktop is configured to use your WSL 2 distribution and provide it with GPU access.
+*   Open Docker Desktop.
+*   Go to **Settings > Resources > WSL Integration**.
+*   Make sure that "Enable integration with my default WSL distro" is checked, and that the toggle for your specific Linux distribution (e.g., `Ubuntu-22.04`) is turned on.

+**Step 4: Fallback to CPU Mode (for testing)**
+If you cannot resolve the GPU issue but still want to test the transcription workflow, you can run the container in CPU-only mode.
+This will be **extremely slow** but can be useful for verification.
+*   Remove the `--gpus all` flag from the `docker run` command:
+    ```bash
+    docker run -d -p 9000:9000 -v "C:\Projects\v2v-transcripts\audio-to-process:/data" yoeven/insanely-fast-whisper-api:latest
 </file_artifact>

 <file path="src/components/global/SplashCursor.jsx">